POP-UP FORM - FEARLESS HOMESCHOOL

 I have a problem with the title of this post.
 Yes, I wrote it, but it needed to be short, snappy and clear to people who were looking for information.

-How I Facilitated my Five Children in Becoming Confident, Voracious Readers was simply too long and confusing.
-But here’s why I think the second title would be far more suitable.
+How I Facilitated my Children in Becoming Confident, Voracious Readers was simply too long and confusing.
+But I think the second title hits the mark far better.

 They manage to remember it all – the varying letter sounds, the tricky and sometimes senseless digraphs, the spelling rules that seem to have more exceptions than inclusion – and apply it.